 Approved studies are ongoing.

-- Synthesis of Good Manufacturing Practice (GMP) material
+- Synthesis of non-GMP and Good Manufacturing Practice (GMP) drug substance and drug product

 - IND-directed toxicology